siiftun1857/istrolid-magnux-documents/modifiers.md

 When Orbs released from their pods, they will target enemies and change their launch direction.

+## orb_overshoot
+> tags: gameplayImpact
+> groups: vanilla_defects
+> info: Orbs from Orb launcher can overshoot an extremely long range.

+Make overshoot range of Orbs extended by bullet speed mods.

+## no_overshoot
+> tags: gameplayImpact
+> info: Set overshoot stat of all weapons to 0%.

+Completely disable the overshoot mechanic, bullets will instantly vanish upon passing their maximum range.

+## no_overshoot_decay
+> tags: gameplayImpact
+> groups: vanilla_defects
+> info: Overshooted bullets nolonger have their damage reduced.

+Make bullets do full damage in their overshooted range.

+## weapons_full_arc
+> tags: gameplayImpact, recomputeUnitsRequired
+> info: All weapons have 360 firing arc.

+All turrets can shoot any directions.

 ## energy_nosferatu_transfer
 > tags: gameplayImpact
 > info: Energy transfer drains energy from enemies.

 Energy transfer drains energy from enemies.
 In most cases this put enemies in a dead empty state that disabled to fire or move.

+## energy_transfer_infinity_range
+> tags: gameplayImpact
+> info: Energy transfer has infinity operate range.

+Energy transfer do not have an operation range limit, charge all allies.
+With `energy_nosferatu_transfer`, they also drain all enemies.

 ## stasis_field_hazard
 > tags: gameplayImpact
 > info: A stasic field cover whole map that slow units, drains cloak and jump.

 All ships are slowed and get their cloak and jump drained, just like what stasic field do.

+## stasis_field_superior
+> tags: gameplayImpact
+> info: Stasis field affected units instantly lose all cloak and jump.

+Ships affected by tasic field effect will instantly lose all cloak and jump, instead of slowly drained.

 ## random_orb_fire_range
 > tags: gameplayImpact